Body Modification Suspension: A Deep Dive into the Art, Risk, and Ritual

 2. Hook Placement and Insertion:

 The practitioner marks the intended hook placement points, often on the back or shoulders, areas with thick muscle and relatively low nerve density.
 The skin is then meticulously cleaned and sterilized, followed by the insertion of the hooks.
 This is usually done using a sterile needle and a technique that minimizes trauma to the surrounding tissue.
-Different hook types and sizes are used depending on individual needs and the desired suspension style.
-Strict adherence to sterile techniques is absolutely crucial to prevent infection.
+Because of that, different hook types and sizes are used depending on individual needs and the desired suspension style. *Strict adherence to sterile techniques is absolutely crucial to prevent infection.

 3. Rigging and Suspension: